 Westbrook gets 20th triple-double, Thunder beat Kings

-Russell Westbrook had 36 points, 11 rebounds and 10 assists for his 20th triple-double of the season and the Oklahoma City Thunder beat the Sacramento Kings 122-118 on Sunday night.
-Westbrook had 19 triple-doubles last season.
+Russell Westbrook had a big second half and another triple-double, and it still almost wasn't enough for Oklahoma City.
+Westbrook had 36 points, 11 rebounds and 10 assists for his 20th triple-double of the season and the Thunder beat the Sacramento Kings 122-118 on Sunday night.

 Start the conversation, or Read more at KRMG-AM Tulsa.